-The global population is undergoing a rapid change, not only in terms of size, but also with respect to composition.
-Modern medical achievements, paired with successes of the food sector, have led to tremendous increases in the average lifespan of a person.
-Data from 186 countries shows that, in 1960, the average person was only expected to live for 52 years, while in 2010, this expectancy had gone up to nearly 70 years, and it continues to rise.
-In addition, there is a trend towards urbanization, which is in contrast to most of human history, where humankind has lived in rural settings rather than in cities.
+The global population is undergoing a rapid change not only in terms of their number, but also with respect to their composition.
+Modern medical achievements paired with successes of the food sector have led to tremendous increases in the average lifespan of a person.
+Data from 186 countries shows that in 1960, the average person was only expected to live for 52 years, while in 2010, this expectancy had gone up to nearly 70 years and it continues to rise.
+In addition, there is a trend towards urbanization, which is in contrast to most of human history where humankind has lived in rural settings rather than in cities.

 Between now and 2020, new food solutions that address a growing but also an ageing global population will need to be developed.
-Food-specific responses to city growth have to be promoted.
-Indeed, in 2008, the world's population was for the first time evenly split between those living in urban and rural areas.
-The trend towards urbanization differs from region to region and differences between the developed and the developing world.
-Differences between Eastern and Western cultural practices also need to be taken into account.
+Foodspecific responses to city growth have to be promoted.
+Indeed, in 2008, the world's population was for the first time evenly split between living in urban and rural areas.
+The trend towards urbanization differs from region differences between the region and developing developed and the world.

+Differences between Eastern and Western cultural practices, also need to be taken into account.

-By 2030, nutritious and health promoting food will have to be affordable to everyone, which will be a challenge considering the projected demographic changes.
-While an insufficient caloric intake may decline as a reason for malnutrition, hidden hunger, that is, the deficiency of specific micronutrients at sufficient or even too high energy intake, may increase.
-In addition, it is likely that the inequality in wealth may become even greater, requiring that affordability and accessibility be considered to a greater extent.
-3.
+By 2030, food will need to become affordable but also nutritious and health promoting, which will be a challenge considering the projected demographic changes.
+While an insufficient caloric intake may decline as a reason for malnutrition, hidden hunger that is the deficiency of specific micronutrients may increase.
+In addition, it is likely that the divide in wealth may become even greater requiring that affordability and accessibility be considered to a greater extent.